-Prerequisite: MUSC 035A with a minimum grade of D Transferable to UC/CSU
+Prerequisite: MUSC 035A Transferable to UC/CSU Hours: 16-18 lecture, 16-18 lab

 A continuation of MUSIC 035A.
 Group work on the fundamental techniques of singing, including study of standard vocal literature for solo performance, with increased emphasis in developing vocal and performance skills.